You might want to know what are the Top Putrajaya Attractions if you are thinking of visiting Putrajaya,

 Add to this a number of grand Government buildings, mosques, palaces and monuments and you have a visually appealing cityscape.

-is a tranquil park with bicycle and jogging paths, lotus ponds, splendid views and even a pebble beach.
+Taman Wawasan is a tranquil park in the heart of the city with bicycle and jogging paths, lotus ponds, splendid views and even a pebble beach.

 One of Putrajaya's top landmarks, this imposing pink granite mosque is capable of accommodating 15,000 worshippers.
 Elements of its basement design have similarity to the King Hassan Mosque in Casablanca while the minaret is thought to resemble the Sheikh Omar Mosque in Baghdad.